Gallbladder Physical Exam

 Imaging studies

-Accurate diagnosis often uses advanced imaging techniques to visualize the gallbladder and associated structures.
+Accurate diagnosis also often uses advanced imaging techniques to visualize the gallbladder and associated structures.
 The following imaging studies are commonly employed:

 • Ultrasound: Ultrasonography is a widely used imaging technique for visualizing the gallbladder and detecting the presence of gallstones.
 It helps assess the size, number, and location of stones and any associated inflammation.